mymoid/mymoid-php/README.md

 ### Installation

-**Prerequisites:** Ensure PHP 8.1 or higher is installed on your system, if you have PHP 7 please follow the locally steps. <br/>
+**Prerequisites:** Ensure PHP 8.1 or higher is installed on your system, if you have PHP 7 please follow the manually steps. <br/>
 To install the SDK in your project, you need have installed [Composer](https://getcomposer.org/download/).

 **Command:** Run the following Composer command: